 Wheatgrass contains gluten, and individuals who are gluten intolerant can experience nausea as one of the ill effects (5).

-Wheatgrass could cause allergies, especially when consumed in the pill or juice form.
+Can you be allergic to wheat grass?
+Yes, wheatgrass could cause allergies, especially when consumed in the pill or juice form.
 You might develop symptoms in different parts of the body just within a few moments of consuming wheatgrass.
 This usually happens due to the overproduction of certain chemicals that combat the suspected allergen.

 The allergy can affect your digestive and circulatory systems.
 It can cause nausea, cramping, vomiting, and diarrhea.
 Your skin might get inflamed and break out into hives.
 Other allergic reactions include shortness of breath and congestion.